ECCV Workshop QCVML 2024

 • Is the workshop fully in-person?

-Yes, QCVML will be held fully in-person on 18.
-July at CVPR 2023.
+Yes, QCVML will be held fully in-person in September at ECCV 2024.
 While there will be no live streaming, we will record the talks and make them available on the website.
 Furthermore, an extended version of the poster session will be presented on the website.

 Latest news